01 of 07

 Ulster, the North-East

 The province Ulster (in Irish “Cúige Uladh“, in Ulster-Scots “Ulstèr“, literally “the Fifth of the Uladh”) consists of nine counties - six of which form Northern Ireland, three being part of the Republic of Ireland.
-Note that Ulster is not the same as Northern Ireland, though it is Ireland's North (with the quirky fact, remember this for the pub quiz, that the northernmost part is not in Northern Ireland).
+Note that Ulster is not the same as Northern Ireland, though it is Ireland's North (with the quirky fact, remember this for the pub quiz, that the northernmost part of Ireland is not in Northern Ireland).
 On the other hand ... all of Northern Ireland is in Ulster.

 Ulster consists of the counties of Antrim, Armagh, Cavan, Derry, Donegal, Down, Fermanagh, Monaghan, and Tyrone.
 Antrim, Armagh, Derry (or, if you prefer, Londonderry), Down, Fermanagh and Tyrone are Northern Ireland - Cavan, Donegal and Monaghan are part of the Republic.
 Ulster is the place where the most famous Irish epics take place - like the epic “Cattle Raid of Cooley“ (sounds quite like rural petty crime, but it definitely isn't just that).